 In the best of circumstances, the documentation involves a sign-in sheet and a list of topics, maybe a PowerPoint presentation, a handbook of rules that was sent to the contractor company, and perhaps a written quiz.
-In some cases, this is enough to prove that the contractor was provided the required safety information, that hazards were discussed and policies communicated, but more frequently, it is not.
+In some cases, this is enough to prove that the contractor was provided the required safety information, that hazards were discussed and policies communicated and understood, but more frequently, it is not.

 As you might imagine, it often becomes a matter of ‘he said, she said’ — particularly with a well-coached contractor who suffered a life-altering injury, and an attorney savvy about such cases.
 These lawsuits often settle for significant sums, and impact the general contractor’s or host facility’s insurance premiums for years to come.